Music of Seattle: 1975–1985: Counterculture

-Grunge music: 1985–1995
+1985–1997: Grunge music

 Prior to the mid-1980s, the local hardcore and metal scenes were often violently confrontational with each other.
 The opening of the Gorilla Gardens venue changed that by offering two separate shows at the same time; as a result, both hardcore and metal were frequently played on the same nights.
 The softening of relations between the two groups helped inspire the look and sound of grunge, a term allegedly coined by Mark Arm of the brief joke band Mr. Epp and the Calculations who gained some local notoriety.

 Two local bands later become well-known icons of the era: The U-Men and Green River, the latter of which has been cited as the true beginning of grunge.
 Local music author Clark Humphrey has attributed the rise of grunge, in large part, to the scene's "supposed authenticity", to its status as a "folk phenomenon, a community of ideas and styles that came up from the street" rather than "something a couple of packagers in a penthouse office" dreamed of, as well as Seattle's isolation from the mainstream record industry.
 Rebee Garofalo attributes to the unlikely rise of Seattle's alternative rock to the legacy of local rock left behind by the Ventures and Jimi Hendrix.

-The grunge scene revolved around Sub Pop, a record label founded by Bruce Pavitt and Jonathan Poneman.
+The grunge scene revolved around Sub Pop, a record label founded by Bruce Pavitt and Jonathan Poneman in 1986.
 Sub Pop was founded by Bruce Pavitt, who began with a local radio show and began releasing tapes of local bands.
 Radio stations like KJET, KGRG and KCMU and local music press like Backlash and Seattle Rocket and City Heat Magazine also played a vital role.

-Grunge's entrance into the mainstream is usually traced to the release of Nirvana's Nevermind in 1991, though others point to the signing of Soundgarden to A&M Records in 1988 and their Grammy-nominated Ultramega OK, and the release of a compilation album called Deep Six on C/Z Records in 1986.
+Grunge's entrance into the mainstream is usually traced to the release of Nirvana's Nevermind in 1991, though others point to the signing of Soundgarden to A&M Records in 1988 and their Grammy-nominated Ultramega OK.
 Though Soundgarden failed to bring in large national audiences at the time, record executives saw enough promise to send scouts out to the major bands, many of whom signed to large labels.
+While associated with the Seattle scene, Nirvana's members hailed from nearby Olympia and Tacoma before breaking into the mainstream, bringing the intersecting South Puget Sound scene into the mainstream alongside Seattle's.
+Bands like Beat Happening, Bikini Kill, and Sleater-Kinney made the South Puget Sound a partner to Seattle's scene with a more countercultural edge.

-The 1991 release of Nevermind catapulted the local scene into national fame.
-Nirvana, Pearl Jam, Alice In Chains and other grunge bands became bestselling groups; many of their earlier fans greeted this development with cries of selling out, and the bands themselves struggled with the irony of alternative rock bands entering mainstream pop culture.
-Seattle grunge as national fare ended abruptly in a few years, however, beginning with the suicide of Nirvana frontman Kurt Cobain in 1994.
+The 1991 release of Nevermind catapulted the local scene into international fame.
+Nirvana, Pearl Jam, Alice in Chains, Soundgarden, and other grunge bands became bestselling national groups; many of their earlier fans greeted this development with cries of selling out, and the bands themselves struggled with the irony of alternative rock bands entering mainstream pop culture.
+Seattle grunge as national fare declined within a few years, however, beginning with the suicide of Nirvana frontman Kurt Cobain in 1994 and ending with Soundgarden's breakup in 1997.